hellerve/blog/wip/Working_on_my_Nutrition.md

 immediately<sup><a href="#1">1</a></sup>.
 If you’re in Berlin I encourage you to check this gym out<sup><a href="#2">2</a></sup>!

-As a kid and teenager I did karate somewhat seriously, and I used to be lean and able to do the front and middle splits.
+As a kid and teenager I did Karate somewhat seriously, and I used to be lean and able to do the front and middle splits.
 I lost most of this flexibility and gained weight over the course of my adult life, but I wanted to get it back.
 So I started working out a few times a week.